 Updated information that requires participants to be re-consented will be sent to participants and written re-consent requested at the earliest scheduled visit.
 If the earliest visit to occur is in the COVID-19 Pathway (C-19P), the participant may re-consent using an electronic signature for infection control purposes.
 Where appropriate, and when re-consenting in person is not possible (e.g. participants in self-isolation), participants may be contacted over the phone and an appropriately trained and delegated researcher will obtain re-consent.
 In this instance the participant will sign the form (electronic or paper) and a copy will be signed by the researcher.
+Re-consent via telephone at the D242 visit will be confirmed verbally, with the discussion documented by the research team and entered on the eCRF.
 The dates of signature may be different, and a copy containing both signatures will be provided to the participant at the next scheduled visit.
 As the protocol for stage 2 is adaptive, if additional groups are enrolled and stage 2 goes forward participants from stage 1 will not need to be reconsented.